Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

+Taken together, our replication, our simulations, and the literature review suggests that $q^2$ is clearly below $0.0225$.
+We adopted this upper bound as our assumption because it increases the chances of finding an \ITA{}, thereby, following the benefit-of-the-doubt approach.
+We use this assumption to show that evidence for an \ITA{} is missing in many studies.
+To establish evidence for an \ITA{}, the reanalysis would have to use smaller values to rule out the possibility that an \ITA{} was only the product of the overestimation bias coming from a too large $q^2$.

-Even though we only discussed behavioral data, the situation is more extreme (smaller $q$) for EEG and fMRI data because single-trial event related potentials (ERPs) or blood-oxygen-level-dependent signals (BOLD signals) incorporate much more noise \cite{stahl2010modeling}.
-Thus, the ratio between effect vs. noise variance in these measures will be even smaller justifying our choice of $q^2 = 0.0225$.
+Up to now, we have only discussed behavioral data (RTs) but we applied our reanalysis method also to EEG and fMRI data.
+The justification for this is that the relative noise level is even larger in single-trial event related potentials (ERPs) and blood-oxygen-level-dependent signals (BOLD signals) because they incorporate much more noise \cite{stahl2010modeling}.
+Thus, the ratio between effect vs. noise variance in these measures will be even smaller, again, justifying our choice of $q^2 = 0.0225$.